peteroupc/html3dutil/doc/H3DU.Math.md

 Transforms a 3-element vector with a 4x4 matrix and returns a perspective-correct version of the vector as a 3D point.

-The transformation involves
-transforming a 4-element column vector with the same X, Y, and Z coordinates, but with a W coordinate equal to 1, with the 4x4 matrix, and then dividing X, Y, and Z of the transformed 4-element vector by that vector's W (a <i>perspective divide</i>),
+The transformation involves transforming a 4-element vector with the same X, Y, and Z coordinates, but with a W coordinate equal to 1, with the 4x4 matrix, and then dividing X, Y, and Z of the transformed 4-element vector by that vector's W (a <i>perspective divide</i>),